-If your friend just told you that she/ he was assaulted...
+If your friend just told you that they were assaulted...

 Believe your friend.

-Ask your friend what would make her/ him feel safe and try to help with that.
+Ask your friend what would make them feel safe and try to help with that.

 Do not ask questions that put blame on your friend.
-Tell your that it was not her/his fault.
+Tell your friend that it was their fault.

 If your friend was JUST assaulted...

 If your friend was assaulted within 72 hours, you can offer to support them in getting a rape kit at the hospital or a walk-in clinic.
 A rape kit examination could produce evidence for the offender to be convicted.
 If your friend is willing to do this, encourage them not to shower and to put the clothes they wore during the assault in a paper bag.
 This will preserve more evidence.

 Even if your friend does not wish to complete a rape kit, still encourage seeing a doctor, as there is a risk of pregnancy, STI or injury.